Eleanor & Park: Criticism of racism

 The book has received some criticism for being anti-Asian.
 Critics say Rowell mishandles Park, a biracial Korean-American boy, and that his internalized racism is never unpacked by the end of the story.
 Critics also accuse Rowell of fetishizing and exoticizing Park throughout the book.
 At one point, Eleanor says that Park "looked dangerous.
 Like Ming the Merciless," referencing a stereotypical Asian villain from the Flash Gordon comic strip and TV show.
 Critics also noted that the author often fixated and exoticized Park's physical features, describing his eyes as green but "almond shaped", "almond flavored" and "almondy", as well as describing his skin as "honey".
-The implication of the latter is that it is an alternative way of calling Park "yellow", a labeling that has racist roots directed toward people of Asian descent.
-Park's younger brother, Josh, is described as white-passing, and Park's Asian features are described to have affected his appearance negatively while his brother wasn't.
+The former is a common but inaccurate description of epicanthic folds, and the implication of the latter is that it is an alternative way of calling Park "yellow", a labeling that has racist roots directed toward people of Asian descent.
+Park's younger brother, Josh, is described as white-passing, and Park's Asian features are described to have negatively affected his appearance unlike his brother's features.
+Taekwondo is misspelled as "taekwando" and is also treated as interchangeable with kung fu at one point (the former is Korean while the latter is Chinese).